Study 9: Worker or Shirker?

 We must not let fear (Isaiah 41:10; Romans 8:14-16) control our response to the nudging of the Holy Spirit, or we become paralysed and useless to Him.
 As we learn more and more to recognise the voice of the Holy Spirit, we grow in confidence to respond and obey Him immediately.
 We then grow in grace and in the knowledge of the Father’s love.

 It is so important that the emphasis of our lives is balanced.
-It is no good bing super physically fit, but having a negative mind-set and no time for God, or sounding so super-spiritual yet being very overweight and gossiping at the drop of a hat.
+It is no good being super physically fit, but having a negative mind-set and no time for God, or sounding super-spiritual, yet being very overweight and gossiping at the drop of a hat.
 Both are out of balance for God.

 Take a good look at the scales of your life and see how they are balanced.

 1. Read the notes about being ‘Diligent’ looking up all the references.
 Which promises encourage you most?